 Should your employee give birth prematurely or experience a stillbirth after the 24th week of pregnancy but before their maternity leave starts, they will be entitled to paid maternity leave for 16 weeks.

 If your employee experiences a stillbirth but is still pregnant because they are having a multiple pregnancy, they will continue to be entitled to paid maternity leave for 8 to 10 weeks before their due date.
+Until their paid maternity leave is due to start, they will be entitled to a sickness benefit.

 Please note: Your employee’s maternity pay will not be more than the highest average daily income (‘maximumdagloon’).
 However, you may supplement this if you wish.